Paid resources

 Paid storage is available as group or archive storage.

-Archive storage is shared storage that is separate from the computing resource.
-This storage is intended for long term file storage and files need to be transferred out before they can be accessed or modified.
+Archive storage is intended for long-term file retention.
+Files in archive storage must be transferred to the cluster before they can be accessed or modified.

 Prices